maiiku/megalist_multiselect/README.md

 ## Introduction

 megalist_multiselect is a jQuery multi-select plugin based on [MegaList by triceam](https://github.com/triceam/MegaList).
-It creates a lists of components capable of exchanging components between them - by default, id ```_src``` and ```_dst``` suffixes are used to match source and destination lists.
-Plugin is capable of very large datasets unlike as it does not render all elements of the list.
+It creates two megalists that can exchange elements between them, a source and destination list.
+The destination lists generates input with user selection.
+Plugin is capable of very large datasets unlike usual select with multiple attribute as it only renders what users sees at any given moments.

 For performance optimizations, the list component uses data virtualization techniques, so there are never more list elements in the HTML DOM than what is currently visible on the screen.
 As the user scrolls through content, the list updates the DOM elements accordingly.
 This makes scrolling lists of thousands of items extremely fluid.

-There are two methods that the list component can be used.
-One option is to declare the list structure in HTML markup, another option is to specify a dataProvider JSON array, from which the list will create DOM elements.
+Plugin can be fed with two types of data: JSON object array or currently used select HTML.

 Demo multiselect Created With A DataProvider of 100,000 items:
 * [Online Demo](http://maiiku.github.io/megalist_multiselect/samples/01_megalist_multiselect_demo.html)